Suspected homemade bombs found at Hamilton mall, roads blocked off

 A bomb squad has been alerted of the situation and are now attending.

-Hukanui Primary School, which is located across the road from the shopping centre, has posted an advisory on their Facebook page telling parents about the incident.
+Hukanui Primary School, which is located across the road from the shopping centre, has posted an advisory on its Facebook page telling parents about the incident.

 "This may affect parking, so please be patient when dropping your children to school this morning.